 2019 BIG DATA Convention to tackle trust in digital agriculture

-India to host convention in Hyderabad.
-US$ 1 million in Inspire Challenge grants to be announced.
+India to host BIG DATA convention in Hyderabad.
+1 million USD in Inspire Challenge grants to be announced.

 The 2019 Big Data in Agriculture Convention: TRUST: Humans, Machines & Ecosystems kicks off 16-18 October and will be held at the International Crops Research Institute for the Semi-Arid Tropics (ICRISAT), Hyderabad, India.